jadecobra/python_tdd_exercises/source/classes/inheritance_w_unittest.rst

     # Exceptions seen

-  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`.

 * I change :ref:`assertNotEqual<test_assert_not_equal>` to :ref:`assertEqual<test_assert_equal>`